Rustic and vintage style weddings are without doubt, becoming more and more popular.

 My booth is built from the ground up to fit with my existing equipment, is solid (it’s one piece which folds for transportation) and is built from high-quality materials which will last.

 I’ve also added twinkle lights to it which are small enough not to be seen during the day, and bright enough to act in the same way as the white star cloth booths a lot of wedding DJs use.
 The picture doesn’t actually do the overall effect justice.

-Whilst there’s not a lot I can do about the look of things like speakers and lighting stands (although I have a couple of ideas on that front which I’m testing!), the rustic booth definitely looks authentic in a rustic setting such as a barn.
+Whilst there’s not a lot I can do about the look of things like speakers and lighting stands (although I have a couple of ideas on that front which I’m testing!), the rustic booth definitely looks authentic in a rustic setting such as a barn or a marquee.

 If you’re planning a rustic wedding, why not get in touch and let’s talk about YOUR plans for your big day?